-A – ACE inhibitors are the logical choice where hypertension is related to production of renin/aldosterone from a scarred kidney, or one trying to overcome arterial stenosis.
-Monitoring of renal function and hyperkalaemia is recommended on starting treatment, and with dose increases.
+A – ACE inhibitors are the logical choice where hypertension is related to the production of renin/aldosterone from a scarred kidney, or one trying to overcome arterial stenosis.
+Monitoring of renal function and hyperkalaemia is recommended upon starting treatment, and with dose increases.

 B – Beta-blockers are the most established and familiar anti-hypertensive, with a long history of safety in children.
 Atenolol is often the oral drug of choice, due to its relatively long duration of action.

 C – Calcium-channel blockers are used in two circumstances.
 Nifedipine is frequently used as a ‘stat’ medication to rapidly lower an elevated BP.
 This should be done cautiously if the duration of hypertension is long, or unknown.
 A precipitous drop in BP should be anticipated and access available to give 0.9% saline as volume to restore BP if this occurs.
 Amlodipine is the commonest calcium-channel blocker used.
 Neonates and infants have a relatively rapid metabolism of amlodipine, so twice-daily dosing may be required.

 D – Diuretics, such as furosemide, are useful where hypertension is driven by fluid overload.